ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 * Virtual data center region and location
 * Organization ID
 * Virtual data center name
-* Number of IPs required
+* Number of IP addresses required

 For more information about opening a support ticket, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 The edge gateway services are customer configurable and require configuration to allow network traffic in and out of their organization virtual data center.
 Configuration is required for access to the internet and the IBM Services network.
 The five public addresses are used for public facing vApps for inbound and outbound public internet traffic.

-The service address is used for access to {{site.data.keyword.cloud_notm}} infrastructure services on the {{site.data.keyword.cloud_notm}} internal private network, including:
+The service address is used for access to a number of {{site.data.keyword.cloud_notm}} infrastructure services on the {{site.data.keyword.cloud_notm}} internal private network.
+The list includes the following services:
 * NTP
 * Windows operating system licensing and updates
 * Red Hat operating system licensing and updates